-Today we look at why health is a major concern for the ageing population and how it can be improved with a few simple lifestyle changes.
+Today, we look at why health is a major concern for the ageing population and how it can be improved with a few simple adjustments.

-Malnutrition refers to the chronic depletion or undereating of particular food and nutrients.
-This can have a detrimental effect on health due to the low availability of food and its role in propagating disease.
-People that are malnourished can also be a result of problems associated with the absorption of food in the gut.
+Malnutrition refers to the chronic depletion (or under eating) of particular nutrients.
+The detrimental effect on health that malnutrition poses is due to the low availability of food and its role in propagating disease, as well as problems a result of absorption issues in the gut.

-Chronic illness and changes in body compositions contribute largely to the decline in health that many ageing people experience.
-Changes in muscle tone, function and gastric juices all contribute to the way food is absorbed and utilised in the body.
-If we don’t adapt our diet and lifestyle to accommodate for these changes, our bodies might not absorb the necessary nutrients it needs to thrive.
+Chronic illness and changes in body compositions are known to largely contribute to the decline in health as you age.
+Changes in muscle tone, function and gastric juices are all responsible for the way food is absorbed and utilised in the body and if we don’t adapt our diet, our ability to absorb these necessary nutrients may suffer.

-This is why it’s important for ageing people to seek professional nutritional advice, ensuring they stay on track and continue to thrive in their ‘golden years’.
-An experienced dietitian will be able to formulate a personalised plan that allows ageing people to eat and live in a way that works for their bodies and needs.
+Seeking professional nutritional advice is the best way to stay on track for the ‘golden years.’
+An experienced dietitian will be able to formulate a tailored plan, that allows the client to eat and live in way that works for their bodies needs.

-With all this in mind, however, there are a few things we can do as we age to ensure we feel our best.
+With all this in mind, there are a few things you can do as you age to ensure we feel our best.

-- Make an effort to eat a balanced diet that covers all the necessary food groups, in particularly dairy and meat protein.
-Limit the amount of oil, sugar and salt in your meals.
-These additions are fine in moderation, however it’s ideal to keep them to a minimum as they can easily add up.
+- Make an effort to eat a balanced diet!
+Ensure you are covering all the necessary food groups, in particularly dairy and meat protein.
+Limit the amount of oil, sugar and salt in your meals (these are fine in moderation, but they add up quick!).

 - Make sure you’re drinking enough water!
-2 litres of water each day is necessary to ensure you are adequately hydrated, allowing your body to rid itself of any digestive end-products and promotes a healthy digestive system.
+2 litres of water each day is necessary to ensure you are adequately hydrated.
+Staying hydrated promotes a healthy digestive system by allowing your body to rid itself of any end-products.

-- Ensure you are being physically active.
+- Ensure you are being physically active!
 This can be difficult if you are living with chronic pain, illness or disability, but even something as simple as a daily walk or swim can be beneficial to our ageing bodies.
-Ideally, you should incorporate different types of varied activities into your lifestyle, ensuring that you are promoting cardiovascular and muscular health.
+Ideally, you should incorporate multiple types of activities into your lifestyle to promote your overall cardiovascular and muscular health.

-- Eat foods that contain enough fibre.
-As we age, dietary fibre becomes more important than ever in promoting healthy bowel movements and minimising the risk of constipation.
-Foods that are high in fibre are wholegrain cereals, fruits, vegetables, legumes and nuts.
+- Eat foods that contain enough fibre!
+As we age, dietary fibre becomes more important than ever in promoting healthy bowel movements.
+Foods that are high in fibre include wholegrain cereals, fruits, vegetables, legumes and nuts.

-- To minimise the risk of bone breaks and fractures, make sure you are getting enough calcium.
-This can be from milk, yogurt and soy products.
+- Make sure you are getting enough Calcium to minimise the risk of bone breaks and fractures!
+This can found in milk, yoghurt and soy products.

-- As we age, we can easily develop iron and vitamin B12 deficiencies.
-To counteract this, it’s important to enhance your intake of these nutrients by eating iron-rich food such as red meats, spinach, nuts/seeds and lentils.
+- Eat iron-rich food!
+As we age, we can easily develop iron and vitamin B12 deficiencies – up your intake with foods such as red meats, spinach, nuts/seeds and lentils.
 Vitamin B12 can be found in milk, meat and poultry, however a daily supplement can also be taken if needed.